opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 `bucket_keys` | String | Comma-separated list of the monitor's bucket key values.
 Available only for `ctx.dedupedAlerts`, `ctx.newAlerts`, and `ctx.completedAlerts`.
 Accessed through `ctx.dedupedAlerts[0].bucket_keys`.
 `parent_bucket_path` | String | The parent bucket path of the bucket that triggered the alert.
 Accessed through `ctx.dedupedAlerts[0].parent_bucket_path`.

-## Basic steps for creating an alert monitor
+## Creating an alert monitor

-To create a monitor, follow these basic steps:
+To create a basic monitor, follow these steps:

 1. In the **OpenSearch Plugins** main menu, choose **Alerting**.
 1. Choose **Create monitor**.